brianmd/geo/README.md

 Added a bit of google map api code at the last minute.
 Clicking a business row moves the map to that business location and uses the business's radius, but the map needs to be moved to a modal.
 Otherwise, when there are many rows, the map will be lost at the bottom of the page.
+(Just noticed another problem with my implementation.
+Clicking multiple times on a business creates new markers and radius circles.
+Ideally the business would keep track of whether it had already set the marker.)

 ![Alt text](docs/verve.png?raw=true "Class Diagram")